Dental Implants – Edison, NJ

 How Do I Take Care of My Dental Implants?

-Taking care of dental implants isn’t much different from taking care of your natural teeth.
 You can brush and floss as you normally would.
 Use a soft-bristled toothbrush and nonabrasive toothpaste to avoid damaging the surface of the restoration.
 There are certain brands of dental floss that are designed to be used specifically with implants; water flossers can be an effective alternative if you have trouble reaching the area with string floss.

-Can Dental Implants Fail?
+Can I Take Dental Implants Out?